Dallas Cowboys vs. Minnesota Vikings NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Minnesota has one win against the spread, and is 2-1 overall, at home this season.
+- Minnesota has one win against the spread, and is 2-1 overall, at home this year.

 - This season, in three home games, Minnesota has not hit the over.